Keys to Reading More

 Leaders are readers.

 Most of us have heard this statement and even agree with it but life has a way of interfering with what we know we should do.
-It sounds like a great New Year’s Resolution or goal to read more but how can we sustain the habit throughout the year?
+Maybe one or your New Year’s goals for 2017 was to read more this year.
+How are you doing with goal?
 I want to give you a few tips that can help you make reading a bigger part of your life.

-For the last 30 years, I have consistently read 50 to 60 books a year.
+For the last 30+ years, I have consistently read 50 to 60 books a year.
 For many people that sounds like a lot of books!
 But how would you like to have a goal of reading one book a month?
-Reading 12 books a years is a great goal to have.
+Reading 12 books a years is a great goal to have and it is a goal that you can reach if you’re willing to work at little bit.

 So, how can you reach this milestone?